cdjackson/smarthome/tools/binding-docu-generator/README.md

 ## Customizing the README

 If you want to customize the generated readme, create a file named `README.md.mustache` in the directory of your binding.
-This template is using the mustache template language.
+This template is using the handlebars template language.
 You can use the following partials to include generated documentation:

 * `{{binding.name}}` - Name of the binding